 The subscription model creates an incentive for writers to provide readers with as much value as possible.
-Contrast this to an ad model where the incentive is to gobble up as much of the users attention as possible.
+Contrast this to an ad model where the incentive is to maximize attention.

 What Could Be Next For Substack?

 Understanding Substack’s business model can help us guess at where the company may be headed.
 On one side of the platform, writers want to be connected with more readers who’d enjoy their work and they want more subscribers.
-On the other side, readers are looking for the next great thing to read.
+On the other side, readers are looking for interesting, relevant content.

 Because writers want a larger audience and readers want more good content, building discovery tools like a recommendation engine is likely on Substack’s product roadmap.
 The aim here is to help readers to find interesting content, similar to how Amazon recommends books or Spotify recommends music.
 Of course, discovery is difficult and this may become one a critical determinant of the company’s long-term growth.